nasa/openmct/docs/src/design/proposals/APIRedesign.md

 This feedback comes from interns who worked closely with Open MCT Web as their primary task over the Summer of 2015.

+### Developer Intern 1

+Worked on bug fixes in the platform and a plugin for search.

 * Initially, it was confusing that many things in files that are in very different locations in the code base refer to each other.
   * Perhaps explain more the organization strategy behind the